All Articles

 Phishing: How to Recognize It and Protect Yourself

 The FBI reports that internet-enabled theft, fraud and exploitation continue to rise.
-By 2019, these crimes were responsible for $3.5 billion in financial losses.
+In 2023, these crimes were responsible for $12.5 billion in financial losses.

 According to Inc. magazine, scams that are generated through email — namely phishing — are successful for criminals because these sorts of cyberattacks are simple, low-tech and exploit weakness in human nature.